College of Medicine Curriculum

 They become the junior members of clinical teams, gradually taking on active roles in support of the faculty, residents and nurses.
 This requires that students apply the education gained in classrooms and labs during the first two years.
 For more information about clinical clerkships, visit the Let’s Get Ready to Teach webpage.

-Guided by advisors and working within a set of requirements, senior medical students design their own curricula based on their educational and career priorities and interests.
+Guided by faculty advisors and defined requirements, senior medical students design individualized curricula that align with their educational goals and career interests.

-Over the year, students take at least seven, four-week core rotations and electives, two online Application to Clinical Medicine courses (ACM), and a Clinical Epilogue/Capstone course.
+Throughout the year, students complete at least seven four-week core rotations and electives, two online Application to Clinical Medicine (ACM) courses, and a Clinical Epilogue/Capstone course.

 CONTACT